GafferHQ/gaffer/doc/source/Tutorials/GettingStarted/index.md

 Navigating using the Viewer
 ---------------------------

-As we navigated the scene using the SceneHierarchy editor, the [Viewer][4] was loading the geometry we discovered and displaying it.
+As we navigated the scene using the HierarchyView editor, the [Viewer][4] was loading the geometry we discovered and displaying it.
 We can also control this expansion process directly within the Viewer itself :

 - _Left-Drag_ over the bounding box of the other leg to select it.
 It should highlight to show that you have been successful.
 - Press _Down-Arrow_ on the keyboard to expand it one level.